 - At least 1000 pixels wide on the longest side of the image in order to meet Amazon’s minimum requirements

-- Some photos of the product in use, or lifestyle shots to add a point of difference
+- Some photos of the product being used (i.e. lifestyle shots)

 - Think about conveying the size or quality of an item with closeups and comparisons

-If you think you need professional help for this, you can get high quality product photographs from $25-$50 per image.
-If we assume you need 8 images and use the power of negotiation, we can cost $300.
+If you think you need professional help for this, you can get high-quality product photographs starting from $25-$50 per image.
+If we assume you need eight images and use the power of negotiation, we can cost this expense at $300.

 Find a product with a low cost-per-item

 In our example, we chose a product that is $4 fully landed, and we chose to purchase 500 to start.

 There are legitimate, high-potential products you can purchase on Alibaba for $0.50.
 So, assuming a $0.25 shipping fee per unit, you could cut your starting inventory costs to $325 (500 units multiplied by $0.75).

 Add in the samples ($300, as mentioned above), and the Amazon sellers fee ($40), and you are looking at a $665 investment upfront.

 This is about one-fifth the average cost to start a private label Amazon business.